demisto/COPS/README.md

 # COPS - Collaborative Open Playbook Standard

 This repository contains schema definitions for a DFIR (Digital Forensics Incident Response) Playbook.
-The scheme is based on YAML (http://yaml.org/), this is inorder to describe an Incident response runbook (aka. playbook, “use case”) is a written guidance for identifying, containing, eradicating and recovering from cyber security incidents.
+The scheme is based on YAML (http://yaml.org/), and describes an incident response runbook (aka. playbook, “use case”) that is a written guidance for identifying, containing, eradicating and recovering from cyber security incidents.

 Yaml was chosen since it's both human readable and can describe complex nested data structure, we use YAML version 1.2.